Syrian revolution: March 2011 uprising

 In the southern city of Daraa, protests had been triggered on 6 March by the incarceration and torture of 15 young students, including Mouawiya Syasneh, from prominent families who were arrested for writing anti-government graffiti in the city, reading: "الشعب يريد إسقاط النظام" – ("The people want the fall of the regime") – a trademark slogan of the Arab Spring.
-The boys also spray-painted the graffiti "Your turn, Doctor"; directly alluding to Bashar al-Assad, who was previously an ophthalmologist in the United Kingdom.
+The boys also spray-painted the graffiti "Your turn, Doctor", alluding to Assad's training as an ophthalmologist.
 Security forces under the command of the city's security chief and the first cousin of President Assad, Atef Najib swiftly responded by rounding up the alleged perpetrators and detaining them for over a month, which set off large-scale protests in Daraa Governorate that quickly spread to other provinces.
-According to information given by interviewees to Human Rights Watch, the protests in Daraa began as largely peaceful affairs, with demonstrators often carrying olive branches, unbuttoning their shirts to show that they had no weapons, and chanting "peaceful, peaceful" to indicate that they posed no threat to the security forces.
-The Syrian Arab Army was soon deployed to shoot at the protests; resulting in a popular resistance movement led by locals; which made Daraa one of the first provinces in Syria to break free of regime control.
+According to information given by interviewees to Human Rights Watch, protests in Daraa began peacefully, with demonstrators carrying olive branches, unbuttoning their shirts to show that they had no weapons, and chanting "peaceful, peaceful" to indicate that they posed no threat to the security forces.
+The Syrian Arab Army was soon deployed to shoot at the protests, resulting in a popular resistance movement led by locals, causing Daraa to become one of the first provinces to break free of regime control.
 Daraa would come to be known as the "Cradle of the Syrian Revolution".

 The government later claimed that the boys weren't attacked, and that Qatar incited the majority of the protests.
 Writer and analyst Louai al-Hussein, referencing the Arab Spring ongoing at that time, wrote that "Syria is now on the map of countries in the region with an uprising".
-On 15 March, dubbed a "Day of Rage" by numerous demonstrators, pro-democracy activists and online opposition groups, hundreds of protestors marched in the city of Damascus, demanding the overthrow of Bashar al-Assad.
+On 15 March, dubbed a "Day of Rage" by numerous demonstrators, pro-democracy activists and online opposition groups, hundreds of protestors marched in the city of Damascus, demanding Assad's overthrow.
 Over 35 protestors in Damascus were arrested by police forces in a subsequent crackdown ordered by Assad government.

 Syrian pro-democracy protest groups and activists launched a campaign to organise a "Day of Rage" demonstrations in Damascus and other cities on 25 March 2011.
 Online activists used social media networks like Facebook and Twitter to promote the protest campaign.
 This poster is also a reference to Che Guevara.

 In Daraa, demonstrators clashed with local police, and confrontations escalated on 18 March after Friday prayers.
 Security forces attacked protestors gathered at the Omari Mosque using water cannons and tear gas, followed by live fire, killing four.
 On 20 March, a crowd burned down the Ba'ath Party headquarters and other public buildings.
 Security forces quickly responded, firing live ammunition at crowds, and attacking the focal points of the demonstrations.
 The two-day assault resulted in the deaths of seven police officers and fifteen protestors.